adribaena/CARS/README.md

 `gulp`

-Load the web-app as indicated at project start message.
+Load the web-app in the browser as indicated at project start message.
 Don't forget to activate live reload in the tab you are loading the web-app.